Pylons/pyramid/docs/narr/introduction.rst

 scheme, like an ordered set of template directories.
 Both of these approaches have problems when it comes to customization.

-Pyramid takes a different approach.
+:app:`Pyramid` takes a different approach.
 Static assets are located using *asset specifications*, strings that contain reference both to a Python package name and a file or directory name, e.g. ``MyPackage:static/index.html``.
 These specifications are used for templates, JavaScript and CSS, translation files, and any other package-bound static resource.
-By using asset specifications, Pyramid makes it easy to extend your application with other packages without worrying about conflicts.
+By using asset specifications, :app:`Pyramid` makes it easy to extend your application with other packages without worrying about conflicts.

-What happens if another Pyramid package you are using provides an asset you need to customize?
+What happens if another :app:`Pyramid` package you are using provides an asset you need to customize?
 Maybe that page template needs better HTML, or you want to update some CSS.
 With asset specifications you can override the assets from other packages using simple wrappers.

 Examples: :ref:`asset_specifications` and :ref:`overriding_assets_section`.